NonaNoni1315/data-analyst-shikha/README.md

 - The *Spring term* displayed the lowest average CGPA, highlighting academic challenges during this period.

 #### Data Encryption
 - Data security was ensured using *AWS KMS* with the encryption key reg-scdStnd-key-shikha.
-This protected the data during transfer and at rest.
+This protected the data during transfer and at rest from unauthorized access.
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/8548707a-1b5c-4861-a10c-33d15805ca13" />
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/6650fa37-a79b-405a-80e3-1ee068aacad7" />

 #### Monitoring and Controlling Operations
-- *AWS CloudWatch* monitored ETL jobs, S3 bucket usage, and error logs.
-Metrics were visualized in CloudWatch dashboards.
+- *AWS CloudWatch* is used to monitor ETL jobs, S3 bucket usage, and error logs.
+These all metrics can be visualized in the created dashboard using AWS Cloud Watch.
+Cloud Watch (Monitor, Compare, Control, Metric, Logs for resource).
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/9cfb2953-50a7-467e-bf1e-4089acbf241e" />

-- *CloudTrail* was used to track activities, with logs integrated into CloudWatch.
+- *CloudTrail* was used to track activities, with logs integrated into CloudWatch.Created the cloud trail with the name ‘reg-scdmStnd-dap-users-shikha’.
   <img width="468" alt="image" src="https://github.com/user-attachments/assets/16a1b8e6-f0c4-4a9c-a5e4-c31eb51eb89f" />